ProfilePic

 • Banking

 Launching on Oct.
-3 to coincide with National Cybersecurity Awareness Month, the American Bankers Association (ABA) has partnered with NASB to created a unique campaign called Banks Never Ask That.
-The campaign helps bank customers to spot phishing scams by reminding them that “banks never ask” for things like clicking on a link to give their password, verifying a PIN, or having them call because their card has been deactivated.
+3 to coincide with National Cybersecurity Awareness Month, the American Bankers Association (ABA) has partnered with NASB to create a unique campaign called Banks Never Ask That.
+The campaign helps bank customers spot phishing scams by reminding them that “banks never ask” for things like clicking on a link to give their password, verifying a PIN, or having them call because their card has been deactivated.

 Phishing, named for criminals who send out millions of “hooks” to unsuspecting victims who take their “bait,” is an online scam using fraudulent emails, phone calls, and texts that appear to come from a legitimate bank.
-These fake communications trick you into giving confidential information (like passwords, PINs, or account numbers) by clicking on a link or by phone to someone posing as a bank employee.
+These fake communications trick you into giving confidential information (like passwords, PINs, or account numbers) by clicking on a link or phone to someone posing as a bank employee.
 According to the Federal Trade Commission, Americans lost over $1.9 billion to fraud in 2019, an increase of 28 percent from 2018.
 Phishing is one of the most common forms of fraud.

 ABA suggests that if you ever receive a scam email or text, you should: